bagustris/bagustris.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+> Do!
+Don’t just read.

-> Speech AI researcher and educator at NAIST.
-I do research, teaching,
-> tutorials, and demos in speech processing — from speech classification
-> (e.g., emotion recognition) to ASR and TTS — and multimodal information fusion.
+BTA is a speech AI researcher and educator at NAIST.
+I do research, teaching, tutorials, and demos in speech processing — from speech classification (e.g., emotion recognition) to ASR and TTS — and multimodal information fusion.

 <pre class="mermaid">
 mindmap